Internal Bra Mesh Lawsuit

 • Request your complete operative report from the hospital or surgical center.
 This document describes exactly what was done during your procedure, including any materials implanted.

 • Look for device implant stickers.
-Hospitals are required to attach product stickers from implanted devices to the patient’s surgical record.
-These contain the brand name, product code, and Unique Device Identifier (UDI).
-Our lawyers will know what they mean.
+Hospitals often attach product stickers from implanted devices to the surgical record.
+These may contain the brand name, product code, lot number, and Unique Device Identifier.

-• Review your discharge paperwork and any implant documentation cards given to you at the time of surgery.
-This is a shortcut to finding the brand, but it is not necessary if you have lost that paperwork.
+• Review discharge paperwork and implant documentation cards given to you at the time of surgery.
+This can be a shortcut to finding the brand, but it is not necessary if you no longer have the paperwork.

 Your medical records belong to you by law.
-We rarely have trouble.
+We rarely have trouble obtaining them.
 If a provider creates obstacles to access, an attorney can issue a formal medical records request on your behalf.
-Identifying the specific product you received is one of the first steps ourlegal team will take when evaluating your claim.
+Identifying the specific product you received is one of the first steps our legal team will take when evaluating your claim.

 Evidence That Strengthens a Breast Mesh Claim